Bristol Blenheim: Outbreak of war

-In September 1939, the month in which the Second World War broke out, the Blenheim Mk I equipped two home-based squadrons and 11 overseas squadrons in locations such as Egypt, Aden, Iraq, India, and Singapore.
-Further RAF squadrons had received, or were in the process of converting to, the more capable Blenheim Mk IV; 168 Blenheim Mk IV aircraft had entered RAF operational strength by the outbreak of war.
+In September 1939, the month in which the Second World War broke out, the Blenheim Mk.I equipped two home-based squadrons and 11 overseas squadrons in locations such as Egypt, Aden, Iraq, India, and Singapore.
+Further RAF squadrons had received, or were in the process of converting to, the more capable Blenheim Mk.IV and 168 Blenheim Mk.IV aircraft had entered RAF operational strength by the outbreak of war.

-On the day that war was declared on Germany, a Blenheim Mk IV, N6215, piloted by Flying Officer Andrew McPherson was the first British aircraft to cross the German coast to perform a high altitude reconnaissance mission upon the German Navy in the vicinity of Wilhelmshaven, Lower Saxony.
-The following morning, 15 Blenheims from three squadrons set off on one of the first bombing missions to attack the ships spotted on the previous day.
+On the day that war was declared on Germany, a Blenheim Mk.IV, N6215, piloted by Flying Officer Andrew McPherson was the first British aircraft to cross the German coast to perform a high altitude reconnaissance mission, made on the German Navy near Wilhelmshaven.
+The following morning, 15 Blenheims from three squadrons set off on one of the first bombing missions to attack ships spotted the previous day.
 The raid was a failure, only nine aircraft attacked, and only superficial damage was done to the cruiser Emden, when one of No. 107 Squadron's Blenheims crashed into the cruiser, killing 11 crewmen.
-RAF Coastal Command were soon using the Blenheim with the stated mission of protecting British shipping convoys off the east coast.
+RAF Coastal Command were soon using the Blenheim to protect British shipping convoys off the east coast.

-Shortly after the conflict's start, the RAF Advanced Air Striking Force (AASF) was deployed to numerous airfields in France, allowing for shorter range bombing missions against German targets, including industries.
+Shortly after the conflict's start, the RAF Advanced Air Striking Force (AASF) was deployed to numerous airfields in France, allowing for shorter bombing missions against German targets.
 Several squadrons of Blenheim IVs were assigned to the AASF, being frequently used against targets in France and the Low Countries once the Battle of France had begun.
 Blenheims were also assigned to the air component of the British Expeditionary Force of the Army.